-- I don’t what anyone copying me and either smoking the spindle/ motor or their heart/house/family.
+- I don’t what anyone copying me and either smoking the spindle or their heart/house/family.

 - The DIY/ unconfirmed expert electrics fraternity on the net are not very friendly:

-I can say I have three main wires going in (2-phase and earth) and three (three-phase and earth) coming out to the motor.
-I added an earth to the motor because it seemed like a grown up thing to do (the second reason ;)) and the control software I am going to uses an earth to probe fro the CNC tool bit (the actual reason).
+I can say I have three main wires going in (2-phase wires and earth) and three (three-phase and earth) coming out to the motor.
+I added an earth to the motor because it seemed like a grown-up thing to do and the control software I am going to uses an earth to probe for the CNC tool bit zero position (the actual reason).

 Evon from China, said the nicks out of the spindle collet holding nut balance the spindle.
 I would love to see how that is done.
-I am going to accept that as an answer from Evan.
-I do wonder about the holding nut being separate from the spindle works: I’d think that a different rotation/tightness on the nut will change the balance?
-Anywho, It is better than returning the part for a replacement, or going to the/a Chinese Ombudsman(?!?! pretty sure that does not translate).
+I am going to accept that as an answer from Evon.

 I did wonder if on my next trip to China I could just rock up at the factory – surprise Evon – maybe have a meat tea with him?